mjfreelancing/AllOverIt/README.md

 # Overview
-**AllOverIt** began as a general purpose library in 2015 and has since evolved into a suite of libraries aimed at providing a simplified and consistent approach to cross-cutting and functional concerns such as caching, serialization, threading, reflection, conversions, mapping, event messaging, validation, AWS AppSync, data (`IEnumable<T>` and `IQueryable<T>`) filtering and pagination, and much more.
+**AllOverIt** began as a single nuget package of the same name in 2015.
+Since then, the library has broadened and deepened in functionality, resulting in a comprehensive set of dedicated nuget packages.

 The suite has an ever growing list of behavioural and functional unit tests.
 The coverage details can be found below.

 | Line Coverage                                     | Branch Coverage                                     | Method Coverage                                     |
 | --------------------------------------------------|-----------------------------------------------------|---------------------------------------------------- |